Hansen0314/NPi-i.MX6ULL-Dev-Board/README.md

 **Mirror Installation**

 you need to install the NPi i.MX6ULL Dev Board - Linux SBC image from your SD card to get it up and running.
+We offer two ways to boot the NPi i.MX6ULL Dev Board - Linux SBC.
+You can either boot from the SD card or boot from the eMMC(or NAND).

-**Boot from SD card**
+**A.Boot from SD card**

 - **Step 1.** Select the latest [firmware](https://files.seeedstudio.com/linux/NPi+i.MX6ULL/imx6ull-debian-buster-console-armhf-latest-2gb.img.xz)